In two hours in flow I can accomplish tremendous things! ~Sir Richard Branson

 Here is their immersive and mesmerizing video, which attempts to give you a direct experience of Flow.
 I recommend putting it on full screen and listening with stereo headphones to get the full effect.

-If you want to create the conditions to experience more flow in your own life, try our free How To Meditate Mini Course.
+If you want to create the conditions to experience more flow in your own life, try free guided meditations.